Macedonia in the Eurovision Song Contest 2009: Background

-The Macedonian national broadcaster, Macedonian Radio Television (MRT), broadcasts the event within Macedonia and organises the selection process for the nation's entry.
-Macedonia had previously selected their entry for the Eurovision Song Contest through both national finals and internal selections.
-Despite rumours of a withdrawal due to financial difficulties which could have ended in bankruptcy or liquidation of MRT, the broadcaster confirmed their intentions to participate at the 2009 Eurovision Song Contest on 6 November 2008 and held weekly debate programs to as a platform for discussion on how the selection process for the Macedonian entry can be fair and successful.
-In 2008, Macedonia selected their entry using the national final Skopje Fest but failed to qualify to the final.
+As part of its duties as participating broadcaster, MRT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster had previously selected its entry for the contest through both national finals and internal selections.
+Despite rumours of a withdrawal due to financial difficulties which could have ended in bankruptcy or liquidation of MRT, the broadcaster confirmed its intentions to participate at the 2009 contest on 6 November 2008 and held weekly debate programs to as a platform for discussion on how the selection process for the Macedonian entry can be fair and successful.
+In 2008, MRT selected its entry using the national final Skopje Fest but failed to qualify to the final.
 For 2009, the broadcaster again opted to select the Macedonian entry through Skopje Fest.

 Before Eurovision

 Skopje Fest 2009

-Skopje Fest 2009 was a song contest organised by MRT that served as Macedonia's national final to select their entry for the Eurovision Song Contest 2009.
+Skopje Fest 2009 was a song contest organised by MRT that served as a national final to select its entry for the Eurovision Song Contest 2009.
 Thirty-two entries participated in the competition which consisted of two semi-finals on 18 and 19 February 2009 leading to a sixteen-song final on 20 February 2009.
 All three shows took place at the Universal Hall in Skopje, hosted by Zoran Ljutkov and Biljana Gjorgjiovska and were broadcast on MTV 1, MTV Sat and Macedonian Radio.